zbhavyai/fedora-setup/podman/README.md

 ### VS Code with Podman

 The Dev Containers extension `ms-vscode-remote.remote-containers` extension works with Podman once the docker path is updated in the settings.
+These settings make VS Code work with podman without having `podman-docker` installed.

 ```json
 {